Current Offerings -- Roman Imperial Coins (Page 3 of 3)

 Diameter:

-14 mm diameter (slightly smaller than a US Dime)
+16 mm diameter (about size of a US Dime)

 Condition: